AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 >[!NOTE]
 >
->To transfer media from remote-to-remote environments directly, you must enable SSH agent forwarding, see [GitHub guidance](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/).
+>To transfer media from remote-to-remote environments directly, you must enable SSH agent forwarding, see [GitHub guidance](https://docs.github.com/en/developers/overview/using-ssh-agent-forwarding).

 **To migrate static files from remote-to-remote environments directly (fast approach)**:

 1. Use SSH to log in to the source environment.
 Do not use the `magento-cloud` CLI.
-Using the `-A` option is very important because it enables forwarding of the authentication agent connection.
+Using the `-A` option is important because it enables forwarding of the authentication agent connection.

     >[!TIP]
     >